Difference Between Tax Rebate and Tax Threshold?

 The tax threshold is the income level that one must earn or generate in case of business to be liable to pay tax to the South African Revenue Service (SARS).
 When you earn below the tax threshold, you will not pay any income tax (pay-as-you-earn or PAYE) to SARS.
 The tax threshold is also determined by the taxpayer’s age.
 Even when your income amount falls below a threshold, you still need to file tax returns, although no money will be deducted.

-The following rebates apply to different taxpayers in South Africa for the 2024 to 2024 tax year.
+The following rebates apply to different taxpayers in South Africa for this tax year.

 The personal Income Tax threshold for taxpayers in South Africa is as follows: